Autoregressive neural quantum states of Fermi Hubbard models: Conclusions

 Finally, our application of the method to the HNHM illustrated that further considerations need to be taken into account for the study of non-Hermitian physics with RNN.
 These point to interesting future studies, e.g., the use of stochastic reconfiguration for the optimization of the RNN's variational parameters~\cite{beccaQuantumMonteCarlo2017} or the use of symmetries~\cite{s_morawetz_20}.

 In addition to exploring non-Hermitian Hamiltonians, an immediate avenue for application of our method is to understand the effects of doping Mott insulators and magnetically ordered phases, which is one of the principal objectives in strongly correlated matter.
-In particular, the approach presented here provides a useful starting point for the exploration of the doped FHM in 1D and 2D with RNN- and TQS-based VMCs in which both $t$ and $\mu$ are ramped during training.
+In particular, the approach presented here provides a useful starting point for the exploration of the doped FHM in 1D and 2D with RNN- and TQS-based VMCs in which one may have to ramp multiple model parameters simultaneously, including $\mu$, during the training to achieve a desired filling.

+Finally, we also expect the method to perform well for the attractive FHM too since it is equivalent to the repulsive model at half filling due to the particle-hole symmetry.
+Studies involving the former model may provide useful insight into the convergence and scaling properties of autoregressive neural networks on large lattices in two dimensions, where QMC methods do not exhibit a sign problem away from half filling and accurate calculations of very large system sizes at low temperature are available for comparison~\cite{negativeU_scalettar1989}.